kinow/autosubmit/docs/source/usage/configuration/new_job.rst

   the previous "SIM" job to finish, you have to add "DEPENDENCIES = SIM-1".
     * For dependencies that are not mandatory for the normal workflow behaviour, you must add the char '?' at the end of the dependency.

 * SELECT_CHUNKS (optional): by default, all sections depend on all jobs the items specified on the DEPENDENCIES parameter.
 However, with this parameter, you could select the chunks of a specific job section.
 At the end of this doc, you will find diverse examples of this feature.
-The syntaxis is as follows:
+The syntax is as follows:

 .. code-block:: ini